 How the SAQA Evaluation Is Done

 The South African Qualifications Authority (SAQA) follows a two-stage evaluation process.
-Steps are taken to correctly verify foreign qualifications.
+Steps are taken to verify foreign qualifications correctly.
 Some of these steps are:

 1) SAQA undertakes the accreditation or recognition of certificate-issuing bodies from various systems or countries.
 These issuing bodies include universities, polytechnics, Colleges of Education, the Ministry of Education, etc.